jonathanmach/jonathanfmach/README.md

-### Hi, I'm Jonathan
+### Hey, I'm Jonathan 👋
-A passionate Full Stack Developer based in the UK.

-- 🔭  I’m currently working on [TechMastery.io](https://github.com/jonathanmach/techmastery.io)

-- 👨‍💻  My recent projects are available at [https://jonathanmachado.me/about/](https://jonathanmachado.me/about/)

-- 📝  I regulary write articles on [https://jonathanmachado.me/](https://jonathanmachado.me/)
+I'm a software engineer, based in the UK, focused on web development, best practices, TDD, software architecture and clean code.

 ### Skills & Tools